History > Immigration to America Begins

 This verse from the Auswandererlied (Emigrants song) reflects their feelings at the time:

-Under Alexander II's reforms, many of the special privileges granted to the Volga Germans by Catherine II's Manifesto were abolished and their government protector, the Kontora, was discontinued.
-From that point forward, the Volga Germans were given the same status, and were subject to the same bureaucratic provincial administration, imposed on the Russian peasants who had been freed from serfdom.
+Under Alexander II's reforms, many of the special privileges granted to the Volga Germans by Catherine II's Manifesto were abolished, and their government protector, the Kontora, was discontinued.
+From that point forward, the Volga Germans had the same status and were subject to the same bureaucratic provincial administration imposed on the Russian peasants freed from serfdom.
 The Russian provincial officials became less supportive of the colonists and sometimes exhibited xenophobic hostility towards them.
 All communications with the government were now required to be in the Russian language, in which few Germans were fluent.

-Concurrent with Alexander II's reforms, a law was passed in 1871 providing the Volga Germans with a ten-year window to emigrate to America or other countries.
-Prior to this time, no one in the Russian empire had the right to leave without permission of the government.
+Concurrent with Alexander II's reforms, a law was passed in 1871, giving the Volga Germans a ten-year window to emigrate to America or other countries.
+Before this time, no one in the Russian Empire had the right to leave without permission from the government.
 Despite the new opportunity to emigrate, few seriously considered it until 1874.

 In 1874, the perpetual exemption from military service promised in the Manifesto was stripped from the colonists.
 For the majority of Volga Germans, military conscription created anxiety and served as a potential trigger for emigration.
 However, most accepted this new requirement.
 It is not uncommon to see photographs of Volga German men in military uniforms.